For the complete documentation index, see llms.txt. This page is also available as Markdown.

 System alerts

-• It is a best practice to enable these alerts of to monitor system health with the health API endpoint.
+• It is a best practice to enable these alerts to monitor system health or monitor these alerts with the health API endpoint.

-• Further information on the general system health can be obtained from the command line using the command "show system-health".
-Please see Monitoring the health of Vectra appliances for a
+• Further information on the general system health can be obtained from the command line using the command show system-health.
+Please see Monitoring the health of Vectra appliances for more details.

 Specific Alert Details